Brand authenticity (Keeping it real, honest, genuine and true)

 “Authentic” is derived from the Greek authentikós, which means “original.”
 But just being an original doesn’t mean your brand will be perceived as authentic.
 You could be an original phoney.

 Most definitions used in branding circles also include the words “genuine” and or “trustworthy.”
-In The Authentic Brand it’s defined this way: “Worthy of belief and trust, and neither false nor unoriginal — in short, genuine and original.”
+In The Authentic Brand, brand authenticity is defined this way: “Worthy of belief and trust, and neither false nor unoriginal — in short, genuine and original.”

 The same holds true for brands.